Home : Product Search : Site Map : Checkout : Track Your Order : Login : Customer : Price Set : Wish List

 With wrong side together, pin stitch the raw side edges of the bishop dress.
 Run a stay-stitch seam along the seam line.
 Press the seam.
 To trim the seam, use your left hand to hold the seam and your right hand to hold the scissors.
 Slip the lower blade of the scissors under the raw edges.
 With both palms up and the scissors almost parallel to the bishop dress seam line, trim close to the stay-stitching.
 Turn the bishop dress to the wrong side.
 Pin stitch along the seam and stay stitch.
 Press the seam.

-Do not iron the smocked area!
+Do not iron the smocked areas!

 Buttonholes

 The bishop dress has four (4) buttonholes, two (2) buttonholes on the smocked round yoke and two (2) in the back skirt.
 The two (2) buttonholes on the smocked round yoke are aligned with the neckline.
 The two (2) buttonholes on the skirt are parallel to the placket.
 The buttonholes are for 7/16” buttons.
-When cutting the buttonhole without clipping the stitches, carefully position one (1) straight pin on each end of the buttonhole and use scissor with very sharp points.
-Position the scissor points exactly where you want the button hole to begin, and close the scissors.

 Buttons